 The Dynamical Systems Group at the University of Oviedo was created in 1992.
-Currently our team consists of thirteen people, eleven of them at the University of Oviedo (Spain) and two at the Universidade Federal Fluminense of Rio de Janeiro (Brazil).
+Currently our team consists of fourteen people, thirteen of them at the University of Oviedo (Spain) and one at the Universidade Federal Fluminense of Rio de Janeiro (Brazil).
 We also have an international network of coauthors and friends.

 Our lines of research point towards fundamental problems within the field of Dynamical Systems.
 In particular, we are interested in the study of global configurations susceptible of presenting heterodimenional cycles and strange attractors, placing the emphasis on determining the singularities of smaller codimension from which the global configuration can be generically unfolded.
 In addition, our group is constantly curious about integrability, limit cycles and structural stability.